ni/NI-ELVIS-III-Python-Examples/README.md

 How to use NI ELVIS III with Python
 =======
 # Overview
-In this document we will walk you through setup, transfer of files, and the use of a Python program.
+In this document we will walk you through the setup, transfer of files, and the use of a Python example on NI ELVIS III.
 The NI ELVIS III solution for project-based learning can be programmed with python to help students or educators who are familiar with Python syntax to rapidly acquire measurements using common SSH clients.
-There are a total of 14 Examples included which illustrate the use of the NI ELVIS III AcademicIO helper library.
+Attached to this file are a total of 14 examples which illustrate the use of the NI ELVIS III helper library ([academicIO.py](https://github.com/ni-kismet/NI-ELVIS-III-Python/blob/readme/source/academicIO.py)).

 # Table of Contents
 - [NI ELVIS III Configuration Setup](#ni-elvis-iii-configuration-setup)